Memory loss that isn't dementia — other causes worth knowing about

 Aggression is almost always a symptom of something.
 Your parent isn't being deliberately hurtful.
 Their brain is misfiring and they're responding to something they're experiencing that you might not be able to see.

 Pain is a huge driver of aggression.
-If your parent is experiencing pain, and you're touching them or trying to move them in a way that hurts, they might fight you off or lash out.
+According to the NIH, pain is underdiagnosed in people with dementia because they often can't articulate what hurts.
+If your parent is experiencing pain and you're touching them or trying to move them in a way that hurts, they might fight you off.
 You think you're being attacked.
-What's actually happening is that your parent is trying to stop something painful from happening.
+What's actually happening is that your parent is trying to stop something painful.
 The aggression is a defense mechanism.

 Fear is another major trigger.
-Something about the situation feels dangerous to your parent.
-Maybe you're approaching them too quickly.
+Something about the situation feels dangerous.
+Maybe you're approaching too quickly.
 Maybe the lighting is dim and they can't see you clearly.
-Maybe they're in an unfamiliar environment and they're frightened.
+Maybe they're in an unfamiliar environment.
 Maybe they're confused about who you are.
-They're scared and they're responding by being aggressive, trying to protect themselves from a threat.
+They're scared and responding by being aggressive, trying to protect themselves from a perceived threat.

 Overstimulation can trigger aggression.
 Your parent has been dealing with noise, light, activity, demands to think and respond all day.
 Their tolerance is exceeded.
-The smallest additional input,your asking them to come for dinner, your trying to help them with something,tips them into aggression.
+The smallest additional input tips them into aggression.

 Medical issues can cause aggression.
 A urinary tract infection can cause agitation and aggression.
 Medication side effects can.
-Infections.
-Thyroid problems.
-Dehydration.
-Before assuming the aggression is purely behavioral, you need to know that your parent has had recent medical evaluation.
+Infections, thyroid problems, dehydration.
+Before assuming the aggression is purely behavioral, you need to know that your parent has had a recent medical evaluation.

 Frustration is real too.
 Your parent's brain isn't working the way it used to.
 They can't express what they need.
 They can't understand why you're asking them to do something.
-They can't do the things they used to be able to do.
 That frustration and incomprehension can explode into aggression.

 The Hard Truth

-Here's what you need to hear: it's the disease, not the person.
+The disease is doing this, not the person.
 Your parent is not attacking you because they hate you or because they want to hurt you.
-Your parent is not being deliberately difficult.
 Your parent's brain is broken in ways that are causing them to experience fear or pain or confusion or overstimulation, and they're responding the only way they can.

 This doesn't mean the aggression doesn't hurt you.
 It does.
 It doesn't mean you should tolerate being harmed.
 You shouldn't.
-It does mean that the anger or resentment you might feel about being treated this way is best directed at the disease, not at your parent.
+It does mean that the anger or resentment you might feel is best directed at the disease, not at your parent.

 The grief of this moment is real.
-Your parent is someone you loved who kept themselves safe.
-They had a handle on their impulses.
-They were kind to you even when they were frustrated.
+Your parent was someone who kept themselves safe, who had a handle on their impulses, who was kind to you even when they were frustrated.
 And now they're not.
 Now they might hurt you.
 That loss is worth grieving.

 What helps is not taking it personally even though it feels personal.
 Your parent would not be doing this if they were well.
 If they could stop themselves, they would.
 They're not attacking you.
 They're responding to something they're experiencing, and you're in the vicinity of the trigger.